Range First Aid: DIY Trauma Kit

 We’ve already talked a bit about how to manage range emergencies, but what about that time between the injury and an ambulance arriving?

-The consequences of major trauma and the need for immediate treatment while waiting for more well-equipped response make it important to shooters to learn first-line treatment and have appropriate supplies with them at all times.
+The consequences of major trauma and the need for immediate treatment while waiting for a more well-equipped response make it important for shooters to learn the first-line treatment and have appropriate supplies with them at all times.
 Nothing substitutes for training, and that should be your first priority.
 However, it’s still a good idea to have the right tools with you even if you haven’t made it to a trauma first aid class yet.

 From personal experience, I know it can be confusing and expensive to figure out what kind of kit to buy.
 There are some great pre-made kits out there like the ones available from Imminent Threat Solutions, but I was hoping for something small and cheap enough to have no excuses to own and carry yet still be effective.
 I don’t have any professional affiliation with any company I mention here except for PHLster, a long-time sponsor.
 Mistakes here are my own, not those of the experts I consulted with.

-Here’s what I came up with the help of Morgan Atwood, principal at BFE Labs and others:
+Here’s what I came up with the help of Morgan Atwood, principal at BFE Labs, and others:

 - Flatpack Tourniquet Carrier